mocchaust64/token-extensions-boost/README.md

 - **Transfer Hook Examples** (`examples/transfer-hook/`): Create tokens with custom transfer hooks
 - **Multi-Extension Examples** (`examples/multi-extension-example/`): Create tokens with multiple extensions at once
 - **Metadata Examples** (`examples/metadata/`): Create tokens with metadata and other extensions
+- **Instructions API Examples** (`examples/instructions-api-example/`): Examples of using the instructions API with wallet adapter

 Run an example with:
 ```bash
 ts-node examples/metadata/combined-extensions.ts
 ```

-## New Features and Improvements
+## Key Features

-Recent improvements to the SDK include:
+Important features of the SDK include:

+- **Instructions API**: All methods now return instructions rather than executing transactions directly, making them compatible with wallet adapters
+  - `createTokenInstructions()`: Generate instructions to create a token
+  - `createTransferInstruction()`: Generate instructions for transfers
+  - `createWithdrawFeesFromAccountsInstruction()`: Generate instructions to withdraw fees

-- **Enhanced Base Token Class**: Added core token functionality:
+- **Core Token Support**: The base Token class provides essential functionality:
   - `transfer()`: Transfer tokens between accounts
   - `burnTokens()`: Burn tokens from an account
   - `createOrGetTokenAccount()`: Create or get existing token accounts

-- **Enhanced TokenBuilder**: The `TokenBuilder` class now features new optimized methods:
-  - `createTokenWithExtensions()`: For tokens with non-metadata extensions
+## What's New in Current Version

+The current version brings significant API changes to fully support wallet-adapter integration:

+1. **Removed All Keypair-Based Methods**: All methods that required direct access to private keys (Keypair objects) have been removed.
+This is a breaking change but improves security by preventing private key exposure.

+2. **Instructions-First API Design**: All token operations now follow the instructions pattern:
+   - Create instructions using methods like `createTokenInstructions()`
+   - Build transactions from instructions
+   - Sign and send transactions with your wallet adapter

+3. **Complete Wallet Adapter Support**: The SDK now works seamlessly with any wallet adapter implementation, letting users sign transactions without exposing private keys.

+4. **Simplified Integration**: The separation of instruction creation from transaction execution makes the SDK more flexible for different frontend frameworks and wallet solutions.

+## Development Roadmap

+The SDK already supports the following Token Extensions:

-  - `createTokenWithMetadataAndExtensions()`: For tokens with metadata and other extensions
+- ✅ **Transfer Fee**: Create tokens with automatic transfer fees

-- **Deprecated Legacy Methods**: The `build()` method and various factory methods are now marked as deprecated in favor of the more efficient new methods.

-- **Improved Error Handling**: Better validation and error reporting for extension compatibility.

-- **Comprehensive Documentation**: Updated guides and examples in the `docs/` directory.

-## Roadmap

-Upcoming Token Extensions planned for integration into the SDK:
+- ✅ **Metadata Pointer**: Store and manage metadata for tokens
+- ✅ **Non-Transferable**: Create non-transferable tokens (soulbound tokens)
+- ✅ **Permanent Delegate**: Permanently delegate token management authority to another address
+- ✅ **Interest-Bearing**: Create tokens that accrue interest over time
+- ✅ **Transfer Hook**: Execute custom logic on token transfers through a separate program
+- ✅ **Confidential Transfer**: Execute confidential token transfers that hide amounts

-- **Default Account State**: Set default state for newly created token accounts
+- ✅ **Default Account State**: Set default state for newly created token accounts
-- **Mint Close Authority**: Define authority to close a mint account
+- ✅ **Mint Close Authority**: Define authority to close a mint account
+- ✅ **CPI Guard**: Protect token operations from cross-program invocation (CPI) attacks
-- **Token Groups & Group Pointer**: Group multiple tokens under a shared classification or identity
+- ✅ **Token Groups & Group Pointer**: Group multiple tokens under a shared classification or identity
-- **Member Pointer**: Link individual tokens to a token group via on-chain metadata
+- ✅ **Member Pointer**: Link individual tokens to a token group via on-chain metadata
-- **CPI Guard**: Protect token operations from cross-program invocation (CPI) attacks
-- **Required Memo**: Require a memo to be included with each token transfer
+- ✅ **Required Memo**: Require a memo to be included with each token transfer
-- **Close Authority**: Define who can close a specific token account
+- ✅ **Close Authority**: Define who can close a specific token account

 ## Installation